Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/AUDIT_TRAIL_AND_LOGGING.md

 - exact next command;
 - explicit `patient_level_data_in_summary: false` marker.

-These summaries must never be populated with patient hashes, patient-level rows or free-text clinical content.
+These summaries are never populated with patient hashes, patient-level rows or free-text clinical content.

 ---